MakasWeapon/MakasWeapon-/README.md

-## heyy im Jack but People also call me Ritchie or William## heyy im Jack but People also call me Ritchie or William
+## heyy im Jack but People also call me Ritchie or William

-list days :
+dni list :
 - Fruitcake shippers (the toxic ones)
 - People who ship adults with kids yuck
 - people who vent all the time and the only thing they do